Searching for topological dark matter in LIGO data: Analysis

 \subsection{TDM as BBH events}

-There are two types of searches that may detect BBH mergers: template based searches and unmodelled burst searches.
-Template based searches assume a compact binary coalescence (CBC) scenario and performs a matched filtering search using the gravitational waveforms for CBCs.
-On the other hand, in general, burst searches do not assume an astrophysical scenario and searches for a coherent excess power between different GW detectors.
-At the end of three observing runs of Advanced LIGO and Advanced Virgo detectors there have been about 90 confident mergers detected.
-All of these were found by the template based pipelines, meaning they are all interpreted as CBC mergers.
-Some of them were also found by the burst searches.
+There are two primary types of searches that can potentially detect BBH mergers: template-based searches and unmodeled burst searches.
+Template-based searches operate under the assumption of a CBC scenario, employing matched-filtering techniques with GWs specific to CBCs.
+Conversely, in general, burst searches do not presuppose a particular astrophysical scenario; instead, they seek coherent excess power across different GW detectors.
+Over the course of the three observing runs of the Advanced LIGO and Advanced Virgo detectors, approximately 90 confident mergers were detected.
+All of these detections were made through template-based pipelines, implying their interpretation as CBC mergers.

-Although the signals of these detections could be explained by CBC waveforms, the parameters of some of them were astrophysically unexpected and they challenged our astrophysical stellar evolution models.
-One of the first and most drastic example of such an event was GW190521~\cite{PhysRevLett.125.101102}.
-Being a confident detection found by both the CBC and burst pipelines, both of its component BHs were estimated to be most likely to be above 50 M$_{\odot}$, lying in the so-called upper mass gap or the pair-instability mass gap where no compact object is expected from stellar evolution due to the pair-instability supernova phenomenon.
-Alternative explanations for its origin or properties have been proposed; such as hierarchical mergers~\cite{Veske_2021,Kimball_2021,Tagawa_2021}, eccentric merger~\cite{Romero_Shaw_2020,gamba2023gw190521,gayathri2022eccentricity} or components with exotic matter~\cite{PhysRevLett.126.081101,bustillo2022searching}.
-One scenario eliminated in the original analysis was a GW signal from cosmic strings instead of a BBH merger~\cite{Abbott_2020}.
+While the signals from these detections could be accounted for by CBC waveforms, the parameters of certain events were astrophysically unexpected, challenging our current understanding of stellar evolution models.
+One of the first and most drastic examples of such an event was GW190521~\cite{PhysRevLett.125.101102}.
+Being a confident detection found by both the CBC and burst pipelines, the masses of both of its component BHs were estimated to be most likely above 50 M$_{\odot}$, lying in the so-called upper mass gap or the pair-instability mass gap where no compact object is expected from stellar evolution due to the pair-instability supernova phenomenon.
+Alternative explanations for its origin or properties have been proposed, such as hierarchical mergers~\cite{Veske_2021,Kimball_2021,Tagawa_2021}, an eccentric merger~\cite{Romero_Shaw_2020,gamba2023gw190521,gayathri2022eccentricity}, or components with exotic matter~\cite{PhysRevLett.126.081101,bustillo2022searching}.
+One scenario dismissed in the original analysis was the possibility of a GW signal originating from cosmic strings rather than a BBH merger~\cite{Abbott_2020}.

 The broad range of explanations for this event is a direct result of the short observed signal duration.
 Being a heavy-mass BBH merger, only the last few cycles of the merger were observable in the sensitive frequency range of LIGO and Virgo.
 As mentioned above, this property promotes GW190521 to be a prime candidate for fitting TDM signals to detector data.
 The similarity of events akin to GW190521 and TDM signatures is expected to be particularly strong when a chirp-like evolution is not clearly resolved in the detection data.
 In this case, the chirps' nonsymmetric time evolution (which is in stark contrast to the TDM signal's time-evolution symmetry) is overshadowed by noise.